RaduADumitru/codex/README.md

 It is highly recommended not to remove any of the predefined collections or attributes, as this may affect functionality of searches!
 (They were designed with the predefined schema in mind).
 However, any other collections or attributes present in the original SQL schema can be imported.

+Also, be advised that any changes in the import schema files will only be registered by the `docker compose` service if it is rebuilt.

 To avoid idle timeouts resulting from excessively large transactions, the import can be paginated, so that certain large queries will be split into smaller ones, leading to increased stability.

 ### How to import